-Public Place CCTV systems will be located in clearly defined precincts with proposed camera locations presented to Council as part of the formal decision making process.
-Approved cameras that may be unfunded in any funding round can be added at a later stage through the delegated authority of the Chief Executive Officer.
+Public Placed CCTV systems will be located in clearly defined precincts with proposed camera locations presented to Council\as part of the formal decision making process Approved cameras that may be unfunded in any funding round can be added at a later stage through the delegated authority of the Chief Executive Officer.

-Precinct locations are presented as Addendum 1.
+Precinct locations with current and proposed camera locations is presented as Addendum 1.